Designing a roadmap to rebuild the U.S. Refugee Admissions Program

 The solution

-• Make greater use of virtual interviews for follow-up interviews and for hard-to-reach refugee populations
+- Expanding the use of virtual interviews for follow-up interviews and hard-to-reach refugee populations

-• Prioritize the finalization of security checks for thousands of refugees who, after being interviewed, have been stuck in the pipeline for years
+- Prioritizing the completion of security checks for refugees who had been stuck in the pipeline for years after interviewing

-• Include a broader set of interventions, such as guaranteeing six months of housing support to all refugees rather than tying it to employability or health conditions
+- Guaranteeing six months of housing support for all refugees, rather than limiting support based on employability or health conditions

 Source: Penn Biden Center/NCoC